snypelife/github-for-trello/README.md

 # chrome-extension-trello-github

+##Steps to install
-Download the [crx extension file](chrome.crx?raw=true) and simply drop it onto a chrome window to install.
+1. Download the [crx extension file](chrome.crx?raw=true) and simply drop it onto a chrome window to install.
+2. Either go to the extension options page or to trello.com (you'll be prompted) and input your Github username and access code.
+3. If you don't have a Github user account, get one.
+4. If you don't have a Github personal access token, there is a link in the extensions options to create one.